kaushal289/Sem2JavaFinal/README.md

 <img src="s1.PNG"/>
 If the user is female such GUI is shown.
 <img src="s5.PNG"/>
-The image below is the sell panel.
+The image below is the sell panel where user describes the smartphone that they want to sell.
 <img src="s2.PNG"/>
-The image below is the details panel.
+The image below is the details panel where users smartphone details are shown.
+User also can delete the smartphone by entering the id..
 <img src="s3.PNG"/>
-The image below is the profile panel.
+The image below is the profile panel where you can update your profile.
 <img src="s4.PNG"/>

+<h2 align="left">Conclusion</h2>
+With the help of this app user can find a perfect smartphone.
+User also cn sell the smartphone.